 A landfill is a place to dispose of residual waste or rubbish.
-However, from a zero waste point of view a landfill is a waste of potential resources, and is also the cause of leachate, landfill gas and a potential source of health problems.
+However, from a zero waste point of view a landfill is a waste of potential resources and consumers should consider all other options before sending waste to landfill.

 Environmental effects of landfills

 Air pollution: As organic matter breaks down in landfills it releases methane gas, a potent greenhouse gas that traps up to 20 times more heat in the atmosphere than carbon dioxide.
 To avoid food waste ending up in landfill you can set up a home compost .

 Groundwater Pollution: When rainwater flows through landfills it dissolves chemicals producing a toxic liquid called Leachate.
 This leachate can contaminate groundwater and if it flows into rivers or the sea can kill aquatic life.